 - To identify new bat “hotspots”, which may lead to discovery of new bat roosts, with particular interest in Greater (and Lesser) Horseshoe maternity roosts

-The project is lead by volunteers from the Somerset Bat Group, and supported by Hanson UK.
+The project is lead by volunteers from the Somerset Bat Group.
 It includes community events and stakeholder engagement.

 The bat survey involves recording of bats echolocation using using many low cost static Audiomoth ultrasound recorders and analysis of recordings.
 This is similar to the process used in the Bat Conservations Trusts (BCT) British Bat Survey Pilot, but using experimental software on the Audiomoths so they record only when they detect ultrasound, such as bat echolocation.